una-tapa/tWAS_Audit_Documentation_Review/WebSphere_Audit_Log_Field_Explanation.md

 ### Access Decisions

-The `_accessDecision` field indicates the decision made about an access request.
+The `AccessDecision (_accessDecision)` field indicates the decision made about an access request.
 Possible values include:

 - **denied**: Access was denied
 - **permitted**: Access was permitted